FranciscoMoretti/site/content/code-tips/dependency-inversion-principle-dip.md

 ### 👎 Cons
 - **Additional complexity**: Implementing the Dependency Inversion Principle can introduce additional layers of abstraction, which may increase complexity and require a deeper understanding of the codebase. 🤔
 - **Overuse of interfaces**: Overusing interfaces may result in unnecessary abstractions and bloated code, leading to reduced readability and maintainability. 📚
-- **Complexity**: The use of interfaces or abstract classes to define abstractions can introduce additional complexity to the codebase. 🤯

 ## Examples